-- Do not give to your child to treat nail fungus if your child has or has ever had a weak heart.
-Get medical help right away if your child has signs of a weak heart like shortness of breath, a big weight gain, coughing up white or pink mucus, waking up at night more than normal, or swelling in the arms or legs while taking this drug.
+- Heart failure (weak heart) has happened with this drug.
+If your child has or has ever had heart failure, talk with your child’s doctor.
+Get medical help right away if your child has signs of heart failure like shortness of breath, a big weight gain, coughing up white or pink mucus, fast heartbeat, waking up at night more than normal, or swelling in the arms or legs while taking this drug.

 - It is used to treat fungal infections.